I watched the telly series because of Adrian Paul. He did marvelously in the series no doubt.

 HIGHLANDER: MODERN WARFARE SMACKDOWN EDITION

-Oh wait, in the lore, he's a Scotsman.
-That is intriguing ๐Ÿค” Because I didn't notice any Scottish accent from him...
-Very odd.
+In the lore, he's supposed to be a Scotsman.
+That is odd because I didn't notice any Scottish accent from him in the movie.

 How Did They Become Highlanders?